xavierfoucrier/inbox-notifier/README.md

 ## Contribute
-If you want to report a bug or if you just want to request for a new feature / improvement, please **read the project [contributors guidelines](https://github.com/xavierfoucrier/gmail-notifier/blob/master/CONTRIBUTING.md) before**.
+If you want to report a bug or if you just want to request for a new feature/improvement, please **read the project [contributors guidelines](https://github.com/xavierfoucrier/gmail-notifier/blob/master/CONTRIBUTING.md) before**.
 Thanks for taking time to contribute to Gmail Notifier.

 ## Privacy Policy